joedefen/MoveWindow/README.md

 - `next`, `prev` - move in an arbitrary rotation through monitors
 - `here` - same screen

+"Next" is determined by the monitor sort order:
+* the `-p1` option which sorts the monitors by the x- or y- coordinate of the upper left corner of the monitors.
+* if the monitors are arranged vertically, the monitors are sorted from top to bottom.
+* if the monitors are arranged horizontally, the monitors are sorted from left to right.
+* in any other monitor arrangement, the monitors are sorted in a clockwise manner.

+If you choose `here` or a monitor that does not exist (e.g., `right` of a rightmost monitor), then the chosen window will simply be made to fit within current monitor if it does not already.

+In practice, you define keyboard shortcuts and tie them to this script.
+Personally, I define four shortcuts:

+- `ALT-J` - `mvwin down` # move active window down
+- `ALT-K` - `mvwin up` # move active window up
+- `ALT-H` - `mvwin left` # move active window left
+- `ALT-L` - `mvwin right` # move active window right

+The JKHL keys mimic the directional keys in `vim`, and `ALT-Right-Click` is used to resize windows; so ALT works out well as the "Window" alteration key.
+For debuging, run `mvwin` manually in a terminal window and use `--DB` option to print values that it found and computed.

+# Installation (Manual)
+Put `mvwin` on your PATH and define keyboard shortcuts per your Desktop guidance.

+# Dependencies
+- python 3.4+
+- X-Windows tools:
+  - `xrandr`

 If you choose `here` or a monitor that does not exist (e.g., `right` of a rightmost monitor), then the chosen window will simply be made to fit within current monitor if it does not already.